rbsvd/Women-s-Clothing-E-Commerce-Reviews-Project/README.md

 - [View the code in Python file format](https://drive.google.com/file/d/1h83wJBLUbjYbjGQLqKuljRf4Zrvk9wSa/view?usp=drive_link)

 *Note: The file is too large to be rendered directly on GitHub, but you can download and open it in your browser.*

-Feel free to customize this outline to fit your project's specific needs!